team-school-connect/school-connect/README.md

 ## Maintenance

-**Task:** Explain how you monitor your deployed app to make sure that everything is working as expected.

 We connected our GraphQL server to Sentry.io for error tracking.
-Anytime an error happens, it is sent to us.
-We can track different
+Anytime an error happens, it is logged in Sentry.
+We can also see how many resources our VM is using on Digital Ocean.

 ## Challenges